saulcombes/Bioinformatics-Crash-Course/Session_9/Notes.md

 - Reads a SAM file
 - Builds a simple pileup (counts A/C/G/T at each position)
-- Prints positions where a non‑reference base exceeds a threshold This is a toy variant caller, but it teaches the core logic behind real tools like:
+- Prints positions where a non‑reference base exceeds a threshold

+This is a toy variant caller, but it teaches the core logic behind real tools like:
 - bcftools
 - FreeBayes
 - GATK HaplotypeCaller

+Please find in SAM_Parser.py in the Session_9 folder

 ## What I Learned
 - How pileups represent evidence for or against a variant